sgayangi/APKGitOpsDemo/README.md

 ### Install Backend Service

+There are two backends here - one for the dev environment, and the other for the stage environment.
+The only difference between the two is the responses returned upon being invoked.

 1. **Create Namespaces**: Generate `backend-dev` and `backend-stage` namespaces with the following commands:
     ```sh
     kubectl create namespace backend-dev